 You need to be strong to support your changing body.
 To maintain your strength as you carry extra weight.
 To help your postpartum recovery process.
 To prepare yourself and your baby for intense moments of labour and delivery.

-There you have it, ladies.
-Keep lifting or even start lifting throughout your pregnancies.
+Keep lifting, or even start lifting, throughout your pregnancies.
 If strength training isn’t your thing, just keep that bod moving as much as you can, doing what you love.